Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/reference/terraform.md

 The `terraform/modules/` directory contains a set of reusable modules, each responsible for a specific piece of the infrastructure.
 This modular approach makes the configuration easier to manage and reason about.

+The modules below are reflected in more-or-less "dependency" order, e.g. we need the network to exist before we can create a database, and that has to exist before we can create the apps.

 ### `network`

 !!! abstract "Source"